-More than 50% prefer to message rather than call to obtain customer servicing.
-You should be available on numerous platforms, such as SMS, Facebook Messenger, and a range of other mobile messengers so that you can communicate with your customers in the way it’s best for them.
+More than 50% prefer to message rather than call to book.
+You should be reachable on popular platforms, such as SMS, Facebook, and Twitter so that you can communicate with your customers in the way it’s best for them.

 Customers also expect to be able to get a price quote online within seconds, so this is something that your website should provide.

 Don’t forget that most people would search for your service on their phones, so it’s imperative to have a mobile-first optimized website that they can easily access and operate.

 7. Invest in employee training and increasing professionalism

 According to a previously cited study, commercial cleaning companies lose 55% of their customer base because of low customer satisfaction.
 Ensuring your services are up to par is essential for keeping people happy with your company.

 The most effective way to achieve that is to invest in employee training, so that your team is knowledgeable enough to perform on a high level.